YordanGeorgiev/qto/doc/md/features_doc.md

 ### 2.2.
-Easy docker based deployment ( deprecating )
+Easy docker based full deployment ( deprecating )
-This feature is being deprecated ... yet you could quickly implement it by changing the Dockerfiles versions ..
-By following the installation instructions in the readme you can  deploy on any docker running Unix-like OS the qto application running on a docker and Ubuntu 18.04 LTS with initially loaded database and data.
+This feature is being deprecated ... yet you could quickly re-implement it by changing the Dockerfiles versions ..
+By following the installation instructions in the installations_doc you can deploy on any docker running Unix-like OS the qto application running on a docker and Ubuntu 18.04 LTS with initially loaded database and data.